Azure/benchpress/examples/README.md

 Gallery or from a local copy.
 1. Follow the Setting Up section in the [getting started guide](../docs/getting_started.md) to configure the required environment variables.

+## Troubleshooting

+If the common assertions are failing because of duplicate imports, you might have to run `remove-Module -Name Pester -Force` first.

+Then re-import the project.